 I picked up "Liars" on the Wednesday before the show.
 I listened to it practically non-stop leading up to Saturday night's show.
 The anticipation was building.
 The more I listened to the new album, the more excited I got.
 "This album is great.
-This is vintage Ted!"
+This is vintage Todd!"

 As I walked into the Ohio Theatre, I thought to myself how nice it was.
-Many of the Ted shows that I've seen over the years have been in dark, dingy, beer soaked clubs.
+Many of the Todd shows that I've seen over the years have been in dark, dingy, beer soaked clubs.
 I was more excited.

 As the lights dimmed, the band walked out and the opening strains of "Truth" began, I was "in the zone."

 The other reviews are right on.
 The show was awesome.
-Ted's voice was great.
+Todd's voice was great.
 The playing was great.
 Except for some problems with getting Foamy to stay in tune, the solos were amazing.
 "Feel It" was a little rough.
 Foamy was really acting up.
-As I left the theatre that night, feeling re-inspired by my musical hero, I couldn't help but be frustrated by the "fair weather" Ted fans that were interspersed throughout the Cleveland crowd.
+As I left the theatre that night, feeling re-inspired by my musical hero, I couldn't help but be frustrated by the "fair weather" Todd fans that were interspersed throughout the Cleveland crowd.

 I have to agree with Bobby Panuska's review when he said, "This record needs to get out to the masses."